Tree Climbing Lions of Ishasha. Uganda’s strange lions

 If you are planning on going on a Ugandan wildlife safari, make sure to have Ishasha lions as part of your tour program.
 The experience is great and we highly recommend taking the time to enjoy it in person.

 Here are some Safari programs that include tracking these tree-climbing lions of Ishasha as well as other related activities.
 These can serve as a good inspiration for you.
-Just remember that all Safari packages by Exclusive African Safaris can be customised to your liking, schedule and budget for free.
+Just remember that all Safari Packages by Exclusive African Safaris can be customized to your liking, schedule and budget for free.

 Finally, thank you for spending this time with us (albeit virtually).
 We hope this article was helpful to you.
 That is why we spent the time to create it – for you.